Welcome to Class 3

 P.E:

 Will be on Tuesdays and Fridays.
-We will be going swimming alternative Fridays.
-In class, this term we will covering a ‘dance’ unit and on Fridays, the children will be focusing on ball skills.
+In class, this term we will covering a Athletics, which will also link to work with our sports coach on Fridays.
 PLEASE make sure your child has their FULL PE kit in school, at all times and that it is clearly named.
 PE is a vital part of the curriculum and children need to have the correct kit with them.

 ICT: